bariskurt/pml/README.md

 Disclaimer: This is not a stable version of the library, yet.

-## Testing...
+## Compiling and Testing

-You can run the unit tests by running:

-./test

-this will create directories build and bin and run the unit tests in bin.
+You don't need to compile the library, since it's header only.
+But it's recommended that you compile the tests.
+The following commands builds and run the tests:

+> mkdir build
+> cd build
+> cmake ..
+> make
+> make test

 ## Installing (Optional)

+You can just copy the include folder to your project, and use the header files.

-You can install the library under /usr/include/pml by:
+If you've completed the previous step (compiling and testing), you can install the library under /usr/local/include/pml by typing the following command:

-sudo ./install
+> sudo make install